G-20 opens with call for more vaccines for poor countries

 Associated Press

-European Union leaders will meet off-site with African leaders in efforts to further support the continent’s poorest economies in the wake of the COVID-19 pandemic.
-French President Emmanuel Macron told reporters on Friday he expects the G-20 to confirm an additional $100 billion to support Africa’s economies.
+Macron has told reporters he expects the G-20 to confirm an additional $100 billion to support Africa’s economies.

-Most of the heads of state and government who are in Rome will head to Glasgow as soon as the G-20 is over.
-Russian President Vladimir Putin and Chinese leader Xi Jinping are participating remotely.
+Most of the leaders who were in Rome will head to Glasgow as soon as the G-20 ends on Sunday afternoon.
+Russian President Vladimir Putin and Chinese leader Xi Jinping, whose efforts to reduce emissions are paramount to combatting climate change, were participating remotely in the Rome summit.

-On the eve of the meeting, U.N.
-Secretary-General Antonio Guterres warned that the Glasgow meeting risked failure over the still-tepid commitments from big polluters, and challenged the G-20 leaders to overcome “dangerous levels of mistrust” among themselves and with developing nations.

-“Let’s be clear — there is a serious risk that Glasgow will not deliver,″ Guterres told reporters in Rome.

 A recent U.N. environment report concluded that announcements by dozens of countries to aim for “net-zero” emissions by 2050 could, if fully implemented, limit a global temperature rise to 2.2 degrees Celsius (4 F).
 That’s closer but still above the less stringent target agreed in the Paris climate accord of keeping the temperature increase to well below 2 degrees Celsius (3.6 F) compared with pre-industrial times.